epfl-ada/ada-2022-project-souvladaki/README.md

 ## Research Questions :question:
 Below you may find our initial research questions that we will explore throughout our project.
 - How does the position of links in the HTML page of Wikipedia affects the user behavior/selection?
-- Are there specific sections that their links are preferred from users when navigating the graph?
+- Are there specific sections in which their links are preferred by users when navigating the graph?
 - Are the results of visual link analysis on Wikispeedia (which is based on human behavior) similar or different with the ones already observed in the literature?
 - How our results on visual link analysis compare to analytics over the graph?
 Are the links that belong to the most "clicked" sections of the page also important in terms of graph analysis?